Cyprus or officially the Republic of Cyprus.

 The state's official name in Greek and Turkish literally translates as "Cypriot Republic" in English, but this translation is not used officially, in favor of "Republic of Cyprus" instead.

-The national flag of the Republic of Cyprus was adopted in 1960 after gaining independence from the United Kingdom.
+The national flag of Cyprus was adopted on 16 August 1960 (after gaining independence from the United Kingdom).

-The flag of Cyprus consists of a yellow silhouette of the island and two crossed branches on a white background.
+The flag of Cyprus features a white background with a copper-colored map of the island at the center, and two crossed olive branches at the bottom.

 There are also smaller Maronite, Armenian, Roman Catholic, and Anglican Christian communities on the island.